Environmental Impact of Fast Fashion Industry

 Angel college of Engineering and Technology, Tiruppur, India

 Every piece of clothing we buy has an impact on our planet before we even bring it home.
 Fast Fashion is the expression that is widely accepted by a group of people over time and has been characterized by several marketing factors such as low predictability, high impulse purchase, shorter life cycle, and high volatility of market demand.
-Fast fashion helps to make desires among young consumers in the industrialized world for Luxury fashion, even as it embodies no sustainability.
+Some fast fashion products are also mass-produced in factories with less-than-ideal conditions for their workers.
+In addition, some manufacturing plants produce a considerable amount of waste and pollution that affects the environment.
+However, it’s not a secret that fast fashion helps to make desires among young consumers in the industrialized world for Luxury fashion, even as it embodies no sustainability.
 Tendency run their course with lightning speed, with today’s latest styles swiftly trumping yesterday’s, which have already been pack off to the waste tub.

 The apparel waste causes very harmful impact in the social and ecological environment of the world.
 In pursuit of low production cost, fast fashion industries generally take less awareness to protect the ecological balance of the environment.